Axis-Fi/axis-core/script/deploy/README.md

 - Supported entry keys:
   - `name`: The `name` field corresponds to the function in `Deploy.s.sol` that will be used.
   - `args`: A dictionary, in alphabetical order, of arguments that will be provided to the deployment function.
-  - `salt`: A string that contains the salt in hexadecimal format that will be used to deploy the contract at a deterministic address.
+  - `saltKey`: An optional string that contains the key for the salt (located in `./script/salts.json`) that will be used to deploy the contract at a deterministic address.
   - `installAtomicAuctionHouse`: An optional boolean that indicates whether the module should be installed in the AtomicAuctionHouse contract.
   - `installBatchAuctionHouse`: An optional boolean that indicates whether the module should be installed in the BatchAuctionHouse contract.